aaronrhoades/musicartistacademy/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# MAA Notes

+This is an education portal for students to log in and view courses.
+The website will be hosted on www.musicartistacademy.com